mmmarinho/mmmarinho.github.io/_pages/cv.md

 Languages I'm comfortable with
 ======
-Please feel free to contact me at murilo@nml.t.u-tokyo.ac.jp any of the following languages
+Please feel free to contact me in any of the following languages
 * Portuguese
 * English
 * Japanese